-Of course, many say Pebble Beach, which play host to the U.S. Open for a sixth time in 2019, might as well be inaccessible as expensive as it is to play.
+Of course, many say Pebble Beach, which plays host to the U.S. Open for a sixth time in 2019, might as well be inaccessible as expensive as it is to play.

 Which is why I'm going to break it down for you: It doesn't necessarily have to cost thousands of dollars to play Pebble, and you might be surprised to learn that the Pebble Beach green fee really isn't all that much higher than the Old Course (about $275 with a caddie), especially when you consider that you have to cross the pond (for our North American readers) or even courses like The Players Stadium Course at the TPC Sawgrass ($450 during peak season).

-Yes, the green fee for Pebble is $495, which it's been for the better part of the last decade, and it does go up to $525 during peak season, which starts April 1.
+Yes, the green fee for Pebble is $575, which was just increased from $550 in 2019.
 There was a time, of course, that it was quite affordable.
 Back in the '70s, you could play it for less than $100, but that was then.